What is a Refund Anticipation Loan?

 These loans give you money now that you normally receive after the U.S. Internal Revenue Service (IRS) processes your tax return and determines that you are entitled to a refund.

 The catch is that these loans sometimes come along with extremely high interest rates and high interest fees.
-The scrutiny on RALs has been so high in recent years that major tax preparers like H&R Block have stopped offering them.
+The scrutiny on RALs has been so high in recent years that major tax preparers like H&R Block have stopped offering them, and instead partnered with other lenders to provide this type of loan.

 While consumers might think they need a RAL in order to receive their tax refund money as soon as possible, direct deposit through the IRS can put the money in a bank account in as little as two weeks.